For research and educational purposes only. Not medical advice.

 Reference summary

-NIA Interventions Testing Program (Harrison 2009 Nature, Miller 2014 Aging Cell) showed reproducible mouse-lifespan extension on the order of 10-20 percent at typical doses, with up to roughly 23 percent in the highest-dose female arm of Miller 2014.
-Human data are limited to small rapalog immune-aging trials (Mannick 2014, 2018) and the PEARL Phase 2 trial (NCT04488601, completed; results pending) - all surrogate endpoints.
+NIA Interventions Testing Program (Harrison 2009 Nature, Miller 2014 Aging Cell) showed reproducible mouse-lifespan extension on the order of 10-20 percent at typical doses, with roughly 23 percent in males and 26 percent in females at the threefold-higher dose in Miller 2014.
+Human data are limited to small rapalog immune-aging trials (Mannick 2014, 2018) and the PEARL trial (NCT04488601), whose one-year results (reported 2024 to 2025) found intermittent low-dose rapamycin safe with modest gains in lean mass and self-reported well-being but no lifespan benefit - all surrogate endpoints.
 No Phase 3 outcome trial in healthy adults exists.

 Regulatory and posture